tzirakis/Multimodal-Emotion-Recognition/README.md

 `Tzirakis, P., Trigeorgis, G., Nicolaou, M. A., Schuller, B., & Zafeiriou, S. (2017).
 End-to-End Multimodal Emotion Recognition using Deep Neural Networks. arXiv preprint arXiv:1704.08619.` (https://arxiv.org/pdf/1704.08619.pdf)

 ## Requirements
-The below requirements are needed to generate the wav files in the `data_generator.py` file.
+The below requirements are needed to generate the tfrecords in the `data_generator.py` file.
 If you need to run the model you need only tensorflow.

   * NumPy >= 1.11.1
   * TensorFlow >= 1.1